oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 ```

 These changes demonstrate a couple of things.
-First, the code creates and updates a property, `activeUser`, that passes information to the Todos module about the currently active user (if there is one, or null if there isn’t).
+First, the code creates and updates a property, `activeUser`, that passes information to the Todos module about the currently active user (if there is one, or null if there isn't).
 It also adds a logout link to the footer.

 The last thing you need to do is update the `src/Api.js` file to add the access token to each request.